brandonmandzik/nx-fizzbuzz/README.md

 # FAQ

 ### How to I create additionally applications?
+Either to it manually by simple creating a new directory inside of packages with the corresponding project.json or use Nx plugins with generators.
+E.g the react plugins can create whole react applications with one command.
+See more on the Nx homepage.

 ### Are there any CI/CD pipelines?
+Yes - Github as our repository provider allows us the use of github actions.
+These are jobs arranged into pipelines that trigger automatic test, build and deploy process on code changes on the main branch.
+Overall Nx wrapps everything underneath. (see project.json of each app)

 ### How do I authorizes the usage?
+1. Configure you AWS CLI to use the correct account and region
+2. Authorize your user and retrieve the identity token `aws cognito-idp initiate-auth --region eu-central-1 --auth-flow USER_PASSWORD_AUTH --client-id 5gpcrv73vekdlenfg3a49p7c8o --auth-parameters USERNAME=fizzbuzzTester,PASSWORD=12REST.testing34`
+3. Call the API with the related token and key.
+E.g.`curl -v -X POST 'https://u03oys9x3l.execute-api.eu-central-1.amazonaws.com/prod/fizzbuzz' -H 'x-api-key: K3YWaVWqS99FqZn3W9qPr1cXkdM2XHEK4syswsbj' -H 'Authorization: <IDENTITY TOKEN>' -H 'content-type: application/json'  -d '{ "number": 15 }'`

 # Appendix